arup-group/elara/README.md

 ### Conventions

-Where possible please name new handlers based on the following:
+Where possible please name new handlers/tools based on the following:

 `<Where><What>`